ajspurr/covid_mortality_prediction/README.md

 - observations.csv
   - Not all patients with 'death date' had an observation related to COVID-19

-So this confirms what Synthea spelled out in the publication: this data is not limited to patients admitted for COVID, or even patients who ever had a diagnosis of COVID.
+So this confirms what Synthea spelled out in their publication: this data is not limited to patients admitted for COVID, or even patients who ever had a diagnosis of COVID.
 It is not COVID-19 mortality data, but data which can be used to predict COVID-19 mortality.
 So the next step is to filter specifically for COVID-19 data.